kew-myco/its_glue/README.md

 **Trace to ITS**:   `pipe_one.trace_its.sh`

-The first section of the pipeline consists of basecalling the input trace files using **Tracy**, extracting consensus sequences where possible, chimera detection and finally extraction of ITS regions using **ITSx**.
+The first section of the pipeline handles basecalling the input trace files using **Tracy**, extracting consensus sequences where possible, chimera detection and finally extraction of ITS regions using **ITSx**.
 Consensus sequences are preferred but where necessary **ITSx** will extract from single direction strands.

 This functionality is all wrapped into a single script: